nguyensjsu/sp22-202-team-m/README.md

 *Observer Pattern*

 1. Implemented observer pattern in `Score` which acts as the Subject and notifies its observer, `LevelState` of current score.
-2. Implemented observer pattern in `LevelState` which acts as the Subject and notifies its observer, `SnakeWorld` of current changed level.
+2. Implemented observer pattern in `LevelState` which acts as the Subject and notifies its observer, `SnakeWorld` of current level changes.

 ![alt text](https://github.com/nguyensjsu/sp22-202-team-m/blob/main/Images/ClassDiagram_ObserverDesignPattern.png?raw=true)